 Your right to be free from unlawful searches and seizures acts a check on the government’s power.
 When they violate your rights, any evidence obtained during an unlawful search will not be admissible in a criminal case.
 Because this can result in key evidence be thrown out, prosecutors often have an exceedingly difficult time proving their narrative, and cases are commonly dismissed.
 Our legal team at Scott H. Palmer, P.C. explores the facts and circumstances surrounding every arrest to ensure law enforcement adhered to all rules and protocol when making stops, conducting searches, and making arrests.
 It is just one part of our comprehensive focus on securing the best possible outcomes for our clients.

-To discuss a potential case and learn how our Addison criminal defense lawyers can help you, call (214) 891-3382 for a free consultation.
+To discuss a potential case and learn how our Addison criminal defense lawyers can help you, call (214) 891-3382 for a consultation.